PlayeRom/flightgear-addon-canvas-skeleton/README.md

 - `/nasal/Canvas/Widgets` – Nasal widget files for Canvas (models).
 You should create your new widgets here.
 - `/nasal/Canvas/Widgets/Styles` – Nasal widget files for Canvas (views).

+## Config.nas

+The `/Config.nas` file contains a hash of the framework configuration, where you can change some options:

+1. `excludedFiles` – a vector with a list of Nasal files that should not be loaded when the add-on starts.
+If you want to keep a Nasal file in the project but don't want to use it, you can add it to this list.
+The file must be preceded by a path relative to the add-on's root directory, and the path must begin with `/`, where `/` is the project's root directory.
+Note that some files have already been added here, such as the main `/addon-main.nas` file, which FlightGear loads itself, and auxiliary files that are included in `/addon-main.nas`, so there's no need to load them again via `Loader`.
+2. `useVersionCheck` – here you can enable one of the methods for checking for a newer version of your add-on.
+You can also disable (`false`) all the options included here if you don't need this mechanism.
+3. `dev`:
+    * `useEnvFile` – here you can enable/disable the use of the `.env` file and thus load the classes needed to handle this file and the options it contains.

+More detailed descriptions can be found in the `/Config.nas` file for each option.

 ## A little bit about widgets

 A widget is divided into two files: one for the **model** and one for the **view**.